Modernizing ITSM – Shifting from Reactive to Resilient Cyber Operations

 Modern ITSM frameworks offer strong guidance.
 But translating guidance into daily action remains difficult.

-Silos persist and priorities conflict.
+Silos persist and priorities can conflict.
 Culture often gets overlooked or treated as incidental.

 The DVMS addresses these challenges directly.
 It overlays practical structures on what’s already in use.
 These include methods for aligning teams, assuring outcomes, and integrating risk into daily decisions.
 It doesn’t rip and replace.
 It fills the gaps that frameworks leave behind.